-As the general contractor, we understand the importance of finding a balance in pre-construction efforts by assisting in leading the design process from a schedule perspective and still allowing time for the creative process, required for a successful project.
-Whether it is running a design build project or just doing design assist we see our main pre-construction roles as follows:
+As the general contractor, we understand the importance of finding a balance in pre-construction efforts by assisting in leading the design process from a schedule perspective while still allowing time for the creative process, required for a successful project.
+Whether it is running a design build project or doing design assist, we see our main pre-construction roles as follows:

 We will do our best to meet deadlines for all aspects of the design such as major system selections, owner deadlines for financing, or permit submittals and be sure to clearly communicate to all parties to clear any roadblocks for the ownership and design team to achieve these dates.